Samathy/PostOffice/README.md

 send bytes.
 Work it out!
 PostOffice, by default, accepts connections on port 7878.
-Have a look at the postoffice_send.py file if you have too, or have a look at the Ncat tool.
+Have a look at the postoffice_send.py file if you have to, or have a look at the Ncat tool.
 You'll work it out.

 Messages are printed in the format: